slonka/webclient-debug/README.md

 I wanted to profile this code to see which functions take the most time, it's only done on the first call so it cannot be run in a loop and profiled with something like [async-profiler](https://github.com/jvm-profiling-tools/async-profiler).

-In order to measure call time I wrote a java agent.
+In order to measure call time I wrote a java agent (based on [callspy](https://github.com/zeroturnaround/callspy)).
 It instruments all the methods and inserts timing information.
 See [CallSpy](https://github.com/slonka/webclient-debug/blob/master/src/main/java/net/slonka/webclientdebug//CallSpy.java) and [Timer](https://github.com/slonka/webclient-debug/blob/master/src/main/java/net/slonka/webclientdebug//Timer.java).

 That produces an output in which `>` means entering a function. `<` means returning from function.